+Discover Uganda – known as the ‘Pearl of Africa’ by British explorers – a country noted for outstanding beauty and diversity – from the ethereal Mountains of the Moon to open savannahs and impenetrable forests.
 Uganda is the center of Africa’s own “Great Lakes” system.
 All that water has produced a country of verdant landscapes and thick forests, while the dark, rich soils support all manner of life.
 It is in these densely packed forests that Uganda’s most famous residents reside— the awe-inspiring mountain gorilla.
 These powerful and intelligent animals will often view you with as much scrutiny and curiosity as you are viewing them.
-It is an incredible reminder that there are still realms where humans are the visitors, and visitation is a privilege.
-Here is one such place.
+Uganda is a realm where humans are the visitors, and visitation is a privilege.

 Very Active.
 May involve strenuous hikes, severe stair climbing, arduous activities, in some cases in extreme weather conditions, heat, high elevation and humidity.

 Uganda is a beautiful country and lovely to visit any time of the year.
 When gorilla trekking, it’s not uncommon to encounter rain.
 After all, it is the rainforest you will be visiting and it rains quite a lot, but that will not stop you from trekking to see the gorillas.
 The rainy season overall in the country follows the East Africa pattern – long rains in April/May, and short rains in November.
 Gorilla viewing is actually better during the rainy season, as they’re generally lower in elevation feeding and can be viewed with less trekking.
 However, this can never be guaranteed – neither can one guarantee 100% success in viewing the gorillas, although they’re almost always sighted.